bluecatlabs/gateway-workflows/Community/sdwan_firewall_rule_updater/README.md

-# Meraki SDWAN Firewall Rule Updater
+# SDWAN (Meraki) Firewall Rule Updater
-This workflow will update the firewall rule on a Meraki SDWAN cloud controller based on BlueCat DNS Edge domain lists.
+This workflow will update the firewall rule on a SDWAN (Meraki) cloud controller based on BlueCat DNS Edge domain lists.
-The updated rule based on the domain lists will be allowed traffic and routing through the firewall.
+The updated rule based on the domain lists will be allowed traffic through the firewall.
-This workflow assumes there is a *"Deny All Traffic"* rule at the end in order for only the rules based on DNS Edge domain lists are allowed through.
+This workflow assumes there is a *"Deny All Traffic"* rule at the end in order for only the firewall rules based on DNS Edge domain lists are allowed through.

 ## Prerequisites
 1. **BAM Default Configuration**